shauntmcgovern/SABBusinessEntrepreneurialConcept-GateyExploreEducator-MarketerArtistRoze-ededededed89/data/README.txt

 - minuteClose: minute that the venue closes
 - appleAppStore: URL for an Apple App Store app added to the Mobile App Spotlight
 - googlePlayStore: URL for a Google Play Store app added to the Mobile App Spotlight
+- rawUrl: URL chosen by the user to display in the link spotlight
+- ctaDisplay: Call to action string chosen by the user to display in the link spotlight
 ----------------------
 profile.js
 - bio: Current account bio as displayed on the profile, if the user has provided one.